jonnyweatherly/aajonusnet/md/QNA/Q&A Of October 24, 2010.md

 A: Yep, and they won't produce eggs.

 Q: But they have to be better than, sometimes.

-A: Pardon?

-Q: They have to be better than.

 A: Yeah, it has to be better than commercially, yeah.